resolvetosavelives/benchmarks/README.md

 ## Setup

-Install posgresql.
+Install postgresql.
 Try [Postgres.app](https://postgresapp.com/) to make this easy on Mac.

-Install posgres so the `pg` ruby gem can compile
+Install postgres so the `pg` ruby gem can compile

     brew install postgresql